Does a Fence Increase Home Value, Or Is It Just Good for Pets and Privacy?

 A fence is no small project.
 And if it’s not going to directly add value to your property before you sell, you’re better off improving the inside of the home or your landscaping in more tangible ways.

-An appraiser who evaluates your house during the course of the sale will look at the fence and either add or subtract value based on its condition and what buyers in the area are looking for.
+An appraiser who evaluates your house during the sale will look at the fence and either add or subtract value based on its condition and what buyers in the area are looking for.
 In many instances, Goodhart says, letting the buyer choose whether or not they want to add their own fence is a safer bet than making the investment.

 “I don’t know that a fence is a value-add,” Goodhart says.
 “But I think all staging and renovations, whenever you are improving the house, is going to [help your home] sell faster.”